 - A goal will be developed once a baseline measure for social emotional learning is determined.

-Much of the work of the district over the next few years will focus on meeting these goals, and DMPS staff will report to the Board on progress towards meeting each of these goals four times per year.
+Much of the work of the district over the next few years will focus on meeting these goals, and DMPS staff will report to the Board on progress towards meeting each of these goals three to four times per year.